 Travis asked me;

-What can someone do if they have injured their back and they still want to keep training hard?
+What can someone do if they have injured their Back and still want to keep training hard?

-I am going to go through an exercise that I really like that helps ease the back.
-I will also include a couple of tweaks that you can do in your training program that you can focus in on a little bit more that will put less stress on the back.
+I will go through an exercise that I like that helps ease the Back.
+I will also include a few tweaks you can do in your training program that will put less stress on your Back.

 CLICK HERE to watch the YouTube video.

-This is like a stretch or an exercise that you can do to ease the pain in the back.
-You want the arms about shoulder width apart.
-You can use like a chin up bar or a squat rack.
-You are going to drop the hips and try to build traction and pull in that low back in order to decompress and loosen up the spine.
-You are going to hang in there for about 15 seconds.
+This is a stretch or exercise that you can do to help ease the pain in your Back.
+Place your arms about shoulder-width apart.
+Pull in that low Back to decompress and loosen up your spine.
+Use a chin-up bar or a squat rack, drop your hips and try to build traction.
+Hang in there for about 15 seconds.

-What I am looking at is you should feel better and I want to build on better.
-If it feels better, you can do like 3 to 5 repetitions of this.
-If it doesn’t feel great about 5%, you make sure you are doing the technique right or you can cut it out.
+If it feels better, you can do 3 to 5 repetitions of this exercise.
+If it doesn’t feel great, ensure you are doing the technique right, or you can cut it out.

-First tip that I would recommend is to start off with this exercise.
-Try this to loosen up that lower back area especially if you do a lot of computer work, desk work or sitting work.
+The first tip I would recommend is to start with this exercise to loosen up that lower back area, especially if you do a lot of computer work, desk work, or sitting work.

-Second tip is look at the different exercises that you are doing, focus in on exercises that have more of a vertical trunk because when it comes to back pain and the back being irritated, the back can handle more of an upright position when its injured as opposed to a forward position or even a trunk forward position.
+The second tip is to look at your different exercises and focus on exercises with more vertical trunks.
+Regarding back pain and irritation, the Back can handle more of an upright position than a forward position or even a trunk forward position.

-The Back Squat puts the trunk more forward, which puts more strain on the back.
-I get Orsy to go through a back squat so you can see that her trunk is a lot more forward and that puts more stress on her back.
-If your back is injured or sensitive, it’s going to irritate things.
+If your Back is injured or sensitive, it will irritate things.
+The BacBackuat puts the trunk forward, putting more strain on the Back.
+I had Orsy go through a back squat, so you can see that hBackrunk is a lot more forward, putting more stress on her Back. will

-With the front squat, it is a lot more of a vertical upright position.
-Other thing that you can do is you can limit your positions.
-You might not do as deep as Orsy can, but you can do this half way and back up and build your range that you are able to do.
+The front Squat uses a vertical upright position.
+Another thing you can do is limit your positions.
+You might not go as deep, but you can do this halfway, back up, and build the range you can.
 You might not be able to do the full range, but you can cut the range in half.

-The third thing you would be looking at are the bodyweight exercises that you can do.
-Things that work great and that are easy on the back and actually good for the back are the Gymnastic Ring Work, Pull Ups and Chin Ups.
-Those are good exercises for the back and keep the back in a good position.
-There is no load on it and you are actually free in the air so there is traction in the back.
+The third thing you can do is analyze the bodyweight exercises that you can do.
+Things that work well and are easy on the Back are Gymnastic Ring Work, Pull-Ups, and Chin Ups.
+Those are good exercises for the Back and keep the Back in a good position.

-If you are suffering from any kind of back discomfort, then check out Fix My Back Pain program here:
+If you are suffering from back discomfort, click here to check out the Low Back Pain Solved program.